Streetcars in Cincinnati: Decline and closure

-Streetcars remained the main form of public transportation for the city until the popularity of the automobile caused ridership to wane.
+Streetcars remained the main form of public transportation for the city until the growing usage of the automobile caused ridership to wane.
 With the improvement of local highways beginning before World War II, citizens were able to own more land and still be able to conveniently drive into the city to enjoy its benefits.
 Aided by an anti-rail stance by the City of Cincinnati and suburbs such as Norwood, the streetcars were quickly phased out after the war in favor of buses and trolley buses, and on April 29, 1951, the last streetcars were retired.
 The Mount Adams Incline closed in 1948, when routine inspection in preparation for repairs revealed that the undergirding timbers were dangerously decayed.
 This was the death knell of the incline, following complaints that it was "unsightly," cost too much, caused roadblocks, and was rendered useless by the automobile.
 At the time it was closed, the Mount Adams Incline was Cincinnati's top tourist attraction.

 The last five streetcar lines, abandoned on April 29, 1951, were routes 18-North Fairmount, 19-John Street, 21-Westwood-Cheviot, 55-Vine-Clifton and 78-Lockland.
 They were converted to trolley buses—commonly known as "trolley coaches" at that time—as had happened previously with several other streetcar lines.
-The city's trolley bus system lasted another 14 years, until June 18, 1965.
+The city's trolley bus system lasted another 14 years, until Junel 18, 1965.

 Cincinnati has been criticized for closing the streetcars and inclines without realizing their potential for tourism dollars.
 In 1947, San Francisco's cable car system was threatened with closure for similar reasons.
 A plan was put in place that would have replaced the city's cable cars with a new "super bus" system, but a public vote saved the cable cars.
-Today San Francisco's cable cars are vital to the city's tourism industry, carry 7.5 million passengers a year, and generate more than $20 million in fare revenue.
+Today San Francisco's cable cars are vital to the city's tourism industry, carry 7.5l million passengers a year, and generate more than $20l million in fare revenue.
 A popular PCC streetcar on San Francisco's F Market & Wharves line is painted bright yellow with green stripes, in honor of the Cincinnati Street Railway.